COPD Readmission Prevention Program

 The nurse navigators monitor patients’ progress with follow-up phone calls as needed, providing timely disease and self-management education.
 They continue to trouble-shoot unmet related social determinants of health, for example, the ability to purchase and correctly use medications.

 When the acute illness has stabilized, pulmonary function testing is encouraged.
-If patient is eligible, pulmonary rehabilitation, another evidence-based intervention, is also encouraged.
+If the patient is eligible, pulmonary rehabilitation, another evidence-based intervention, is also encouraged.

 In 2016, the program’s success was highlighted by the Advisory Board Company as a Crimson Program demonstrating chronic disease management efforts that impacted hospital admissions and care utilization.
 In its initial six months, readmission rates decreased by 34%, saving its organization over $500,000.
 Further data regarding Genesis’s readmission rates can be reviewed using Data.Medicare.gov.